Russell Education Trust: Governance Model

-RET established its first two free schools using the Single Academy Trust model.
+RET established its first two free schools using the Single Academy Trust model that was in place at the time.
 It formed two sub-trusts, the Bristol Free School Trust and the Becket Keys CofE Free School Trust, which each signed free school funding agreements with the Secretary of State.
 Like RET itself, RET's sub-trusts are exempt charities, regulated by the Department for Education.

 For its later schools RET used the Multi-Academy Trust model.

 The Trust delegates a range of its governance responsibilities to each of its schools' local governing bodies via a formal Scheme of Delegation.